 On top of all that, the last two weeks of July offer one of the best times to visit the city with kids thanks to the hundreds of activities - many of them free - put on to keep children occupied during their school winter holidays.

 While some might find summer in the city excessively hot, winters are mild in Buenos Aires, with frequent sunny days.
-Temperatures rarely fall below around 8°C (46.6 °F) at night, and daytime temperatures can reach 20ºC (68ºF) and beyond, so it's still possible to enjoy the city's many parks and open spaces, to rent a bike and explore different neighbourhoods using the city's cycle lanes, and to take advantage of Buenos Aires' free guided walking tours, bike tours, and guided treks.
+Temperatures rarely fall below around 8°C (46.6 °F) at night, and daytime temperatures can reach 20ºC (68ºF) and beyond, so it's still possible to enjoy the city's many parks and open spaces, to rent a bike and explore different neighbourhoods using the city's cycle lanes, and to take advantage of Buenos Aires' guided walking tours, bike tours, and guided treks.